 Three years income tax exemption for the start-ups

-Established under NITI, this mission will be a platform for the establishment of sector specific Incubators including in PPP mode, establishment of 500 Tinkering Labs, providing pre-incubation training, seed-funding of start-ups, institution of innovation awards, launch of Grand Innovation Challenge Award to motivate start-ups.
-A sum of Rs.150 crore have been embarked already.
+Established under NITI, this mission will be a platform for the establishment of sector-specific Incubators, including in PPP mode, the establishment of 500 Tinkering Labs, providing pre-incubation training, seed-funding of start-ups, the institution of innovation awards, the launch of Grand Innovation Challenge Award to motivate start-ups.
+A sum of Rs.150 crore has been embarked already.

-Government is encouraging already established incubation centres and is longing to scale up 31 more at The eligibility for the same is set out in the Guidelines for Scale-up support to Established Incubation Centres under Atal Innovation Mission issued by the government.
+The government is encouraging already established incubation centers and is longing to scale up 31 more.
+The eligibility for the same is set out in the Guidelines for Scale-up Support to Established Incubation Centres under the Atal Innovation Mission issued by the government.

-Like enabling Start-up enterprises, irrespective of the sector in which they are engaged, to receive foreign venture capital investment and also explicitly enabling transfer of shares from Foreign Venture Capital Investors to other residents or non-residents.
-(Know more)
+Facilitating startup enterprises, regardless of their industry, to attract foreign venture capital investments and allowing for the seamless transfer of shares from Foreign Venture Capital Investors to both residents and non-residents.